 Bodies of Water of Bolivia

-Lake Poopó was the second largest lake in Bolivia and along with Lake Uru Uru, received most of its water from the Desaguadero River which flows from Lake Titicaca.
-By 2016, the lakes had lost nearly all of their waters due to glacial melt and water diversion for mining and agriculture.
+Lake Poopó was the second largest lake in Bolivia and, along with Lake Uru Uru, received most of its water from the Desaguadero River, which flows from Lake Titicaca.
+By 2016, the lakes had lost nearly all their water due to glacial melt and water diversion for mining and agriculture.